-Consult the Guidelines of Care for Lesbian, Gay, Bisexual and Transgender (LGBT) Patients, created by the Gay and Lesbian Medical Association, for advice on communicating with LGBTQ patients, guidelines for forms and patient-provider discussions and more.
+Consult the Guidelines of Care for Lesbian, Gay, Bisexual and Transgender (LGBT) Patients (PDF), created by the Gay and Lesbian Medical Association, for advice on communicating with LGBTQ patients, guidelines for forms and patient-provider discussions and more.

-- Get advice on other ways to make your practice LGBTQ-friendly.
-Listen to the Journal of Medical Practice Management podcast“Expanding into the Gay and Lesbian Market: What Savvy Medical Practices Know,” an informative, half-hour-long discussion with Ellen Kahn, director of the Human Rights Campaign Foundation's Family Project.
+Listen to the Journal of Medical Practice Management podcast “Expanding into the Gay and Lesbian Market: What Savvy Medical Practices Know," an informative, half-hour-long discussion with Ellen Kahn, director of the Human Rights Campaign Foundation's Family Project.
 Learn concrete steps you can take right away.